How the Center advances the greater good

 What are Community Acceleration Teams?

 Community Acceleration Teams are groups of business and community leaders who work together to make nonprofits thrive.

 This can be pro-bono strategic consulting on organizational issues or project design and implementation for your area of need.
 Participating nonprofits come away with improved operations, increased exposure, and more strategic focus, all while connecting with potential board members and strategic volunteers.

 Nonprofit and civic organizations are invited to submit proposals for teams from Ignite Louisville and Encore Louisville two times each year.
-Our Request for Proposals is now open through August 29.
 The next window for submitting proposals will be in January 2020.

 Examples of ways Community Acceleration Teams have helped nonprofits: